The St. Augustine Record Story: Lincolnville Museum honors second crop of ‘Living Legends’

 Save the Dates – Lincolnville Jazz at the Excelsior

-We are pleased to announce that we will be hosting Lincolnville Jazz at the Excelsior this December through April.
-The jazz series, which showcases jazz through the ages from its African roots to the fusion sounds of the millennia in historic St. Augustine, will feature nine performances throughout five months.
+We are pleased to announce that we will be hosting 2020 Lincolnville Jazz at the Excelsior concert series this January through May.
+The series, which showcases jazz through the ages from its African roots to the fusion sounds of the millennia in historic St. Augustine, will feature performances throughout five months.

 The featured performances include: